terrygreen0606/Web-Scraping-Project-With-Laravel/README.md

 # Web-Scraping-Project-With-Laravel
-Full project using API, PHP(Laravel), MySQL and CSV
+Full project using API, PHP(Laravel), MySQL and CSV.
+Provides the boilerplate for scraping, API, Laravel.

 # Install
 composer install